com-480-data-visualization/project-2023-ijustvizzed/report/report.md

 ## Visualizations

+While we acknowledge that using certain development frameworks for Javascript code can speed up development, we nevertheless decided to resort to [vanilla Javascript](http://vanilla-js.com/) without leveraging additional functionalities provided by libraries and frameworks such as JQuery or React.js.
+We took this decision for multiple reasons, among others to prevent dependency conflicts, maintain high performance and a lightweight code base as well as preventing issues with browser support.

 ### Line Plots (Popularity of Conspiracy Theories Over Time)

 The line plots are created using D3.js' line plotting functionality, with the